prashamshah115/cse15l-lab-reports/Lab_Report.md

 *The output*

     cat: lecture1: Is a directory

+The working directory when running this command was 'home'.
+The cat command is used to print the contents of a file.
+So attempting to use this command while providing a directory name as an argument, will provide the given output since 'lecture1' is a directory and not a file.
+The output is *not* an error.

 ## An example of using the command with a path to a file as an argument.